Ask Value Research

 हिंदी में भी पढ़ें read-in-hindi

-I am planning to invest in the Senior Citizens' Saving Scheme (SCSS) for regular income.
+Reader’s question: I am planning to invest in the Senior Citizens' Saving Scheme (SCSS) for regular income.
 What's the maximum I can invest? - Anonymous

-Under the current rules, an individual can invest up to Rs 30 lakh in the Senior Citizens' Saving Scheme (SCSS).
-This limit was increased from Rs 15 lakh in the 2023 Union Budget, giving retirees greater scope to earn steady, government-backed returns on a larger portion of their savings.
+The current limit is Rs 30 lakh per individual.
+This was raised from Rs 15 lakh in the 2023 Union Budget, giving retirees more room to earn steady, government-backed returns.

-This article was originally published on March 24, 2025.
+This article was originally published on March 24, 2025, and last updated on May 26, 2026.

 Disclaimer: This content is for information only and should not be considered investment advice or a recommendation.